adrianRfeeger/EzShareApp/README.md

 - **User Interface:** Provides a graphical user interface (GUI) for ease of use.
 - **Configuration:** Handles configuration settings directly through the GUI.
 - **Real-time Updates:** Displays status updates during the file synchronisation process.
+- **Import with OSCAR:** Option to automatically import data with OSCAR after completion.
+- **Quit After Completion:** Option to automatically quit the application after completion.

 ## Prerequisites